IF YOU ARE DISABLED OR BLIND

 STEP 3: DO YOU HAVE AN IMPAIRMENT THAT MEETS OR MEDICALLY EQUALS A SOCIAL SECURITY "LISTING"?

-If your impairment(s) is severe, then we decide if it meets or medically equals a listed impairment(s) in our Listing of Impairments (the Listings).
+If your impairment(s) is severe, then we decide if it meets or medically equals a listing in our Listing of Impairments (the listings).

 You are disabled if you have an impairment that: